 Participants

 Participants were recruited from the Introductory Psychology courses and an upper level Psychology course at Missouri State University.
 There were two studies for the participants to choose from, an Expertise Study and an Expertise Study with a Foreign Language requirement.
-If the participant was either in the introductory course or the upper level course, they could participate in either section. the participant had taken two years of French, German, or Spanish, they were eligible participate in the Expertise Study with a Foreign Language requirement.
+If the participant was either in the introductory course or the upper level course, they could participate in either section.
+If any of the participants had taken two years of French, German, or Spanish in either high school or college, they were eligible participate in the Expertise Study with a Foreign Language requirement.
+It was the participants option to participate in this portion of the study.
 All participants either received course credit or extra credit for their participation in this study.
 There were a total of 48 participants (N = 48) in both studies.
 There were only six participants (N = 6) in the foreign language section.
-Of those six participants, four had taken two Spanish.
+Of those six participants, one had taken two years or more of French, one had taken two years or more of German, and four had taken two Spanish.

 Materials